Frequently Asked Questions

 Is the Awards Ceremony open to the public?

 Yes!
 Tickets are available closer to the event.
-Nominees and industry members receive priority access.
+Nominees, special guests and supporters receive priority access.

 Is the event accessible?